 Similar to other storage backends, data that is written to the Raft log and FSM will be encrypted by Vault's barrier.

 Below is a table that shows quorum size and failure tolerance for various cluster sizes.
-The recommended deployment is either 3 or 5 servers.
+The recommended production deployment consists of 5 servers.
 A single server deployment is highly discouraged as data loss is inevitable in a failure scenario.

 |Servers||Quorum Size||Failure Tolerance|